-Brynn Rumfallo Calls ‘Dance Moms’ Co-Stars ‘Hookers?’
+Brynn Rumfallo Calls ‘Dance Moms’ Co-Stars ‘Hookers’?
 Ashlee Defends Daughter

 “And she said they were all Fake just yesterday and call Brynn a b**ch… but let’s all freak out about Brynn liking a comment,” Ashlee wrote back.

 Some Dance Moms fans felt that Ashlee should pay closer attention to how Brynn Rumfallo handles her social media accounts.
-They pointed out that fans were looking at Brynn’s every move and she cannot afford to make shady moves like this and expect to go unnoticed.
+They pointed out that fans were looking at Brynn’s every move, and she cannot afford to make shady moves like this and expect to go unnoticed.

 Tell us!
 Were you surprised by this new Dance Moms drama surrounding Brynn Rumfallo?
 Tell us in the comments below.